ideal-postcodes/ideal-postcodes-ruby/README.md

 __Get an API Key__

-Get a key [Ideal-Postcodes.co.uk](https://ideal-postcodes.co.uk).
+Get a key at [Ideal-Postcodes.co.uk](https://ideal-postcodes.co.uk).
 Try out the service with the test postcode 'ID1 1QD'

 __Use it__